OlivierBakker/ProliferationAnalysis/README.md

 # Example

-The following simulates some proliferation data and fits peaks to it
+The following simulates some proliferation data and fits peaks to it.
+For more detaills download the vingette html in the vingettes folder for it to render properly
 ```
 library(ProliferationAnalysis)
 library(minpack.lm)